aeturrell/coding-for-economists/craft-writing-papers.md

 Once you've written a draft you're happy with, there are a bunch of checks you can do to help make sure the draft is everything it can be.
 The first is to pop it in a drawer for a week and let it stew.
 When you come to read it again, you'll find that you can redraft it to be even better.
 The rest of the tips are:

+- Write and re-write.
+First drafts are always bad.
 - Get rid of every adjective modifying a relationship.
 Was x larger than y?
 Just say so.
 Saying it was much larger, or especially tiny, or amazingly huge adds no information.

 - Replace long words with short words.
 Good writing maximises the content of the message per number of letters used.
 Replace long words with short words of equal meaning.
 Replace utilisation with use.